oberonamsterdam/redux-updaters/api.md

 **Parameters**

 -   `defaultState` **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)**
--   `rootPath` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The from the root of your state to where you will use this reducer.
+-   `rootPath` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The path from the root of your state to where you will use this reducer.
 Use empty string if you will use this reducer as the root reducer.

 **Examples**